pedrosourem/pedrosourem/README.md

-My name is Pedro Souto Ourem
+My name is Pedro Souto Ourem.

 I am a Chemical Engineer working on breaking into Data Analytics.